 Parking lot for both Battle Creek Falls, and the “G” Mountain Trail.

-The trail is about 15 ft wide - about 5x that of a normal trail.
-As you walk up this road, you don't hear or see any sign of water.
-This throws some people off - keep hiking and you'll reach the stream.
-The trail slowly narrows to a more normal width, and you'll cross one bridge.
+Next, keep hiking and you’ll reach the stream.
+The trail is about 15 ft wide – about 5x that of a normal trail.
+The trail slowly narrows to a more normal width here.